Welcome to

 To see just how detailed the scrutiny of your work in this class will be, look at the sample graded papers.

-Please be especially about the following:
+Please be especially aware about the following:

 It is your job to edit and proofread your papers.